jonnilundy/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-facebook.md

 ## What's next?

-* Now we're ready to start [enabling other login providers into your app](/docs/auth/sign-in-with-github.html).
+* Learn how to allow users to [sign-in using their GitHub profile](/docs/auth/sign-in-with-facebook.html).